Some call it compelling romantic-erotica. Others label it "mommy porn."

 The trilogy and the buzz surrounding it has made the cover of Entertainment Weekly and has been prominently featured in other mass-circulation magazines and major newspapers.

 "These have been out there for many, many years," Congelosi said.
 "I laugh when the big news media pick up on this.
-Where have those people been?
-People have been reading this stuff for years."

 She said the demand at the Pittsfield library is overwhelmingly from women.